Introduction

 How Oily Skin Behaves Seasonally

-Oily skin can get worse in the summer due to heat and sweat, and sometimes it acts up in the winter if your skin becomes dehydrated, making your oil glands go into panic mode.
+Oily skin can get even oilier in the summer from the heat and sweat, and sometimes it can go haywire in the winter if your skin dries out, triggers your oil glands into overdrive.

 Ingredients to Look for in a Face Wash for Oily Skin